smahmadpanah/smahmadpanah.github.io/_pages/about.md

 <a href="/honors" class='header-color'>Honors and Activities</a>
 ----
 - External Reviewer of the conference flagships <a href="https://www.sigsac.org/ccs/CCS2023/">CCS'23</a>, <a href="https://www.usenix.org/conference/usenixsecurity23">USENIX Security'23</a>, <a href="https://www.ieee-security.org/TC/CSF2022/">CSF'22</a>, <a href="http://www.ieee-security.org/TC/EuroSP2022/">EuroS&P'22</a>, <a href="https://www.ieee-security.org/TC/SP2021/">S&P'21</a>, <a href="https://www.ieee-security.org/TC/CSF2020/">CSF'20</a>, <a href="http://www.ieee-security.org/TC/EuroSP2020/">EuroS&P'20</a>, and <a href="https://www.sigsac.org/ccs/CCS2019/">CCS'19</a>
-- Invited speaker of <a href="https://www.csc.kth.se/tcs/seminars/seminars.html">KTH Security and Theoretical CS Seminars</a> on LazyTAP, research visitor hosted by Musard Balliu, February 2023
+- Invited speaker of <a href="https://www.csc.kth.se/tcs/seminars/seminars.html">KTH Security and Theoretical CS Seminars</a> and research visitor hosted by Musard Balliu, February 2023
-- Research visitor at <a href="https://www.mdu.se/en/malardalen-university">Mälardalen University</a>, hosted by Daniel Hedin, September and October 2023.
+- Research visitor at <a href="https://www.mdu.se/en/malardalen-university">Mälardalen University</a>, hosted by Daniel Hedin, September and October 2023
 - Co-Organizer of <a href="https://www.cse.chalmers.se/research/group/security/event/">Chalmers Security & Privacy Seminars</a>, Chalmers, since September 2022
 - PhD Forum Speaker at <a href="https://sites.google.com/uniurb.it/fosad/home/fosad-2022/program">FOSAD'22</a>
 - Session Chair and Speaker at <a href="https://swits.hotell.kau.se/AnnualSeminars/SWITS_2022/SWITS2022_programme.htm">SWITS'22</a>